 2. It’s hard to have a quick sip from a hip flask on a frosty day without offering to nearby friends, and that can get expensive if you have filled your flask with The Macallan’s finest, which has been aged for many decades.

 So Baumgartner and Frei decided to make what they thought would be the perfect hip flask in collaboration with The Macallan with a few intense features.

 One is spring-activated stabilizers to support the flask vertically when required.

-Another is the fact that there is just one cap but actually two tanks inside, offering the possibility of seamlessly (and secretly) switching between two types of whiskey so you have different options for different situations.
+Another is the fact that there is just one cap but actually two tanks inside, offering the possibility of seamlessly (and secretly) switching between two types of whisky so you have different options for different situations.
 Or one for you and another for friends.

 About The Macallan

-The Macallan distillery was founded in 1824, a producer one of the world’s most admired and awarded single malt whiskeys.
+The Macallan distillery was founded in 1824, a producer one of the world’s most admired and awarded single malt whisky.
 Situated on a plateau above the river Spey in northeast Scotland, the distillery is surrounded by a 150-hectare estate, with Easter Elchies House, a Highland manor built in 1700, at its heart.